es6-enthusiasts/es6-enthusiasts.github.io/CollegeCuisineConnect/index.md

 All members of this team have agreed to abide by the following [contract](https://docs.google.com/document/d/1o7tGRP024l86Usm7qH7RX9-gTofHFc-ff8x5b5ZbVPA/edit?usp=sharing).

+## Overview

+College Cuisine Connect is a project dedicated to helping students with limited cooking skills and resources find quality and healthy recipes.
+It aims to foster a sense of community by allowing students to share their own culinary experiences and support each other in their culinary journeys.

+The system provides a centralized platform that curates a diverse range of recipes tailored to the specific needs and constraints of college life.
+Recognizing that many students may have limited access to a fully equipped kitchen or face time constraints, College Cuisine Connect emphasizes recipes that are not only nutritious but also quick, budget-friendly, and easy to execute.

+Through a user-friendly interface, students can explore a variety of recipes, ranging from simple microwave-based meals to those requiring minimal cooking equipment.
+The platform also takes into consideration dietary preferences, allergies, and restrictions to ensure inclusivity and accommodate diverse needs within the UH community.

 ## Purpose

 College Cuisine Connect aims to accomplish the following goals: